Supermarket Shopping Tips

 Sale Signs: Sometimes I would like to know if supermarket shoppers can read!
 Customers are always thinking something is on sale and 90% of the time they are wrong!!
 To avoid hearing those dreadful words "I need a price check" check if the brand, size, and variety match with what is printed on the sign!

 Fruits and Veggies: The little plastic bags located in the produce department are there to protect your produce from getting dirty or acquiring germs(SARS).
 Any unwrapped produce should be put in these bags.
 Just think about how many things go on the conveyer belt that you're going to place that food on before you check out.
 Everything from dog food to detergents to meat blood!
 Do you like eating this stuff?
 I don't!
 So wrap it up folks... it helps in more ways than one.
-Unwrapped produce also makes the register a mess for the next person....don't be selfish thing about the next person (for a change)!
+Unwrapped produce also makes the register a mess for the next person....don't be selfish think about the next person (for a change)!
 If you have quantities of a vegetable wrap them in the same bag so the cashier can ring them all up at once w/o searching for any others.
 However, do not put two different kinds of produce in the same bag!
-All produce costs different prices (even two different kinds of apples) therefore they need to be rung up separate especially if the price is by weight.
+All produce cost different prices (even two different kinds of apples) therefore they need to be rung up separate especially if the price is by weight.

 Friendly tip: putting two different kinds of produce could result in you getting charged the same price for both items.
 This could mean a higher charge or lower charge depending on your luck.

 Would you like Paper or Plastic?
 A lot of people refer to paper bags as just "bags" like they actually say "oh, Can I have bags please" Can I ask you a simple question if paper bags are called just "bags" then what do you call a plastic one...?
-Also every cashier has heard enough stories about how the plastic bags are crap and ripped in your driveway and and how they don't make the bags like they..
+Also every cashier has heard enough stories about how the plastic bags are crap and ripped in your driveway and how they don't make the bags like they use too..
 I'll speak for every cashier and tell you to stop with these damn stories we heard it and we simply do not care.

 Friendly tip: Ask the cashier to use paper and plastic for the heavy stuff and plastic for the rest.
 This is simply the best combination.